aojah1/bank-marketing/README.md

 My analysis found Support Vector Machine as the most accurate and efficient clasification model.

-Factors such as Job status seems to be the target personas while calling a prospect and convincing him/her for a term deposit in the first call.
+Factors such as day of the week you are calling in, age, job status, and defaulter has to be the target personas while calling a prospect and convincing him/her for a term deposit in the first call.

+But the top three features that has Portuguese banking institution should target are -

+'housing','job', 'default','education',

+1 - age (numeric)
+   2 - job : type of job (categorical: "admin.","unknown","unemployed","management","housemaid","entrepreneur","student",
+                                       "blue-collar","self-employed","retired","technician","services")
+   3 - marital : marital status (categorical: "married","divorced","single"; note: "divorced" means divorced or widowed) 4 - education (categorical: "unknown","secondary","primary","tertiary")
+   5 - default: has credit in default? (binary: "yes","no")
+   6 - balance: average yearly balance, in euros (numeric) 7 - housing: has housing loan? (binary: "yes","no") 8 - loan: has personal loan? (binary: "yes","no")
+#### related with the last contact of the current campaign:
+   9 - contact: contact communication type (categorical: "unknown","telephone","cellular")
+  10 - day: last contact day of the month (numeric)
+  11 - month: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec") 12 - duration: last contact duration, in seconds (numeric)
+#### other attributes:
+  13 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) 14 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric, -1 means client was not previously contacted)
+  15 - previous: number of contacts performed before this campaign and for this client (numeric) 16 - poutcome: outcome of the previous marketing campaign (categorical: "unknown","other","failure","success")